Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 The Malta Gaming Authority (MGA) is one of the more prominent licensing authorities and is the preferred license of many international gambling apps.

-Malta itself has a relatively small domestic gambling industry.
-Its ability to properly regulate licensees has been called into question more than once, but gambling reforms initiated in 2018 have attempted to shore up the country’s reputation as a reliable licensing body.
+Malta’s ability to properly regulate licensees has been called into question many times, but gambling reforms initiated in 2018 have attempted to shore up the country’s reputation as a reliable licensing body.

 Switzerland